networking/init-cms-bundle/doc/content_types.md

 #### Field Definition for the content type form ####

-We use the [IbrowsSonataAdminAnnotationBundle](https://github.com/ibrows/IbrowsSonataAdminAnnotationBundle) to help us configure our admin fields for our content type.
+We integrated the no longer existing IbrowsSonataAdminAnnotationBundle to help us configure our admin fields for our content type.
+Check out [annotations](https://github.com/networking/init-cms-bundle/blob/master/doc/annotations.md) form a more detailed information about usage.

 Here is an example from the Text entity